-All special advance voting places, area-wide advance voting places and voting places in retirement residences and long-term care facilities offer an Accessible Vote Tabulator (AVT).
+In the 2025 Osgoode By-election, all voting places will offer two Accessible Vote Tabulators (AVT).
 The AVT allows electors with disabilities to vote privately and independently through the use of its accessible features, which include bilingual visual support through a 19-inch screen with zoom with high contrast features, a braille keypad, left-right paddles (colour coded left and right paddles), a sip 'n' puff device and bilingual audio through headphones.